snowplow-archive/snowplow.github.com/_posts/2014-07-03-snowplow-javascript-tracker-2.0.0-released.md

 snowplow_name_here('enableLinkClickTracking', {'filter': myFilter});
 {% endhighlight %}

-The `pseudoClicks` argument can be used to turn on pseudo click tracking, which listens not for click events but for successive mouseup and mousedown events over the same link.
+The `pseudoClicks` argument can be used to turn on pseudo-click tracking, which listens not for click events but for successive mouseup and mousedown events over the same link.
 This is useful because some browsers, including Firefox, do not generate click events for the middle mouse button.

 Use `enableLinkClickTracking like this:

 {% highlight javascript %}
-window.snowplow_name_here('enableLinkClickTracking', 'internal' ,'true');
+window.snowplow_name_here('enableLinkClickTracking', 'internal', true);
 {% endhighlight %}

 You can also use the `trackLinkClick` method to manually track a single link click: